moov-io/watchman/docs/geocoding.md

 menubar: docs-menu
 ---

-## Geocoding
+## Enhance Address Matching with Geocoding

-Watchman added support in `v0.57.0` for various geocoding providers that populate the `Latitude` and `Longitude` fields of every entity's address.
+Watchman supports multiple geocoding providers to precisely determine coordinates for addresses, significantly improving the accuracy of location-based compliance screening.
+This feature, introduced in v0.57.0, populates Latitude and Longitude fields for all entity addresses.

 Refer to the [file configuration](/watchman/config/#file) section for more information.